vegaprotocol/specs/specs/0000-market-making-order-type.md

 ## How they are submitted

-2 x batch orders are submitted as part of a market making transaction (one for buy side, one for sell side).
-Each order must specify the proportion of its liquidity applicable to that order and a price peg.
+2 x shapes are submitted as part of a market making transaction (one for buy side, one for sell side).
+Each entry in this shape must specify a proportion of the liquidity obligation applicable to that entry and a price peg.

-The network will translate these orders into order book volume by refining the order set according to a set of logic directives (see below)
+The network will translate these shapes into order book volume by creating an order set according to a set of rules (see below).

-Each order must specify:
+Each entry must specify:

 1. **Liquidity proportion:** the relative proportion of the commitment to be allocated at a price level.
 Note, the network will normalise the liquidity proportions of the refined order set (see below).

-2. A **price peg:** , as per normal [pegged orders](), the price level specified by a reference point (e.g mid, best bid, best offer) and an amount of units away.
-These orders work the same as a usual peg order, except that size is calculated from the liquidity proportions.
+2. A **price peg:** , as per normal [pegged orders](), a price level specified by a reference point (e.g mid, best bid, best offer) and an amount of units away.

 ```
 # Example 1:
-Buy-batch-orders: {
+Buy-shape: {
-  buy-order-1: [liquidity-proportion-1, [price-peg-reference-1, number-of-units-from-reference-1]],
+  buy-entry-1: [liquidity-proportion-1, [price-peg-reference-1, number-of-units-from-reference-1]],
-  buy-order-2: [liquidity-proportion-2, [price-peg-reference-2, number-of-units-from-reference-2]],
+  buy-entry-2: [liquidity-proportion-2, [price-peg-reference-2, number-of-units-from-reference-2]],
 }

 # Example 1 with values
-Buy-batch-orders: {
+Buy-shape: {
-  buy-order-1: [2, [best-offer, -10]],
+  buy-entry-1: [2, [best-offer, -10]],
-  buy-order-2: [13, [price-peg-reference-2, number-of-units-from-reference-2]],
+  buy-entry-2: [13, [price-peg-reference-2, number-of-units-from-reference-2]],
 }

 ```